The Binary Ballet: Mapping Local Expansion Around M81 & M82: Galaxy infall models

 After defining a centre with respect to which the infall models are calculated and setting up the velocity corrections due to potential biases, we now introduce the infall models as already detailed in \citep{bib:Karachentsev2006} and \cite{bib:Wagner2025}.

 In the following, all infall models approximate the radial velocity component between the centre of mass of the M~81 complex and the surrounding satellite galaxies.
 To simplify the notation compared to \cite{bib:Wagner2025}, we denote the absolute values of the line-of-sight distance and velocity components as $r$ and $v$, respectively.
 Subscripts $c$ and $j$ denote the group's barycentre and a galaxy~$j$, respectively, such that $r_{\mathrm{c}j}$ denotes the absolute value of the three-dimensional distance between the barycentre and galaxy~$j$.
-The angular distance on the sky between the barycentre and a galaxy~$j$ is denoted by $\theta_{\mathrm{c}j}$.
+The angular distance on the sky between the barycentre and a galaxy~$j$ is denoted by $\theta_{\mathrm{c}j}$. {Fig.~\ref{fig:rel_motion} summarises the notation and directions of vectors.}

 The \textbf{minor infall model} approximates the amplitude\footnote{Our notation is the same as in \cite{bib:Wagner2025}, with $\left| \cdot \right|$ denoting the signed amplitude of the radial velocity vector with fixed direction towards the barycentre, positive sign in this direction and negative sign otherwise.
 The absolute value of a vector is defined as $\Vert \cdot \Vert_2$.} of the radial infall velocity of galaxy~$j$ onto the barycentre as: